neugierde/cantors-attic/docs/Ultrapower.md

 ## Ultrapower axiom

-''Definition of the ultrapower axiom needed here.*
+*Definition of the ultrapower axiom needed here.*

 The ultrapower axiom ($\\text{UA}$) has many significant consequences.
 Assume there is a [strongly compact](Strongly_compact "Strongly compact") cardinal, then according to [https://arxiv.org/pdf/1710.03586.pdf]:
 -    The $\\text{GCH}$ holds above the least strongly compact cardinal.